-In our online, digital world, fixed desk working is, perhaps, a thing of the past.
 Most of us now to work at least part of the time remotely from our main place of work.
 Indeed, the term ‘ digital nomad’ has grown in use for people that see the world as their office.
-But as a manager, we still need to ensure that things are being done and that standards are being met.
+But as a manager of remote teams, we still need to ensure that things are being done and that standards are being met.
+How can you go about managing remote workers or teams effectively when you don’t see them regularly?
+How can you support and motivate someone in the same way?
+Keep reading to learn how our Managing Remote Teams & Workers Training Courses can help you and your business.

 Is there any new academic insight into managing remote teams?